You have no items in your shopping cart.

 Do you have a project in mind but have no idea where to start?
 Let us help you.
 One of the first things you will want to do is decide what kind of fiberglass you want to use.
 Do you need to build up thickness fast?
 Are you concerned about strength?
 Do you have tight corners you are working with?
 Let us break things down a bit to help you decide if fiberglass cloth is right for your project or if you are needing chopped strand mat.
 Keep in mind that you can actually use both together to achieve your desired outcome.
-Here is an overview -
+Below is an overview.

 (Plain weave fiberglass cloth)

 Fiberglass Cloth is a woven fabric.
 Plain, 4 harness satin and 8 harness satin are the weave styles we carry.
-The 46 and 10 ounce plain weave fabrics are the most commonly used.
+The 4, 6 and 10 ounce plain weave fabrics are the most commonly used.
 In this simple plain weave pattern, warp and fill yarns are interlaced over and under each other in alternating fashion.
 The plain weave is the easiest to handle since it does not unravel as much as the other weaves when cut.

 In the four-harness satin weave pattern there is a three by one interfacing where a filling yarn floats over three warp yarns and under one.